Powerlearnproject/se-day1-assignment-MwangiGladys/README.md

 **Explain what software engineering is and discuss its importance in the technology industry.**

 Software engineering- is the disciplined application of engineering principles to software development.

-      *Importance of Software Engineering in the technology* 1.Ensures High-Quality Software
+Importance of Software Engineering in the technology.

+ 1.Ensures High-Quality Software
    -Reduces bugs and enhances performance through systematic testing.
    -Improves security, reliability, and user experience.

  2.Boosts Efficiency & Productivity
    -Standardized methodologies (Agile, DevOps) accelerate development.
    -Code reusability and automation save time and resources.

  3.Supports Scalability & Innovation
    -Enables businesses to scale software solutions as needed.
    -Drives technological advancements in AI, cloud computing, and automation.

  4.Enhances Cost-Effectiveness
    -Reduces long-term software maintenance costs.
    -Prevents financial losses due to software failures.